MahApps/MahApps.Metro/readme.md

 You can help keep the documentation up to date by submitting a pull request on the `gh-pages` branch of this repository.
 If you're unfamiliar with GitHub Pages, the help guides [here](https://help.github.com/pages/) are a good place to start.

+### Ran into an bug?
+Did you stumble upon a bug?
+Before reporting it to us, please check out the [FAQ](https://github.com/MahApps/MahApps.Metro/wiki/FAQ) to see if it is actually a bug.
+If you can not find anything related to your issue, feel free to report it to us in the issue tracker.

+#### Bug Reports

+Please read [this page](https://github.com/MahApps/MahApps.Metro/wiki/About-Bug-Reports) before submitting an issue.

 ### Breaking Changes

 [Breaking Changes or WTF is happening with the ALPHA version](https://github.com/MahApps/MahApps.Metro/wiki/Breaking-Changes-or-WTF-is-happening-with-the-ALPHA-version)